Wind Dancer: New Warriors

 In Decimation, Wind Dancer loses her powers along with 98% of the mutant population when the Scarlet Witch produces a reality-bending spell in an attempt to solve the human/mutant problem.
-Along with most of the de-powered students, she moves out of the mansion, planning to return to Venezuela with Derek.
-She leaves the school abruptly without giving Julian notice after she catches him callously denouncing Prodigy after the latter lost his powers.

-For as-yet-unknown reasons, Sofia moves to New York City, where she lives alone and works as a waitress.
+Along with most of the de-powered students, she leaves the Xavier Institute, planning to return to Venezuela.
+For as-yet-unknown reasons, Sofia instead moves to New York City, where she lives alone and works as a waitress.
 She feels directionless in her new "normal" life and has nightmares about losing her powers.
-Around this time, Sofia begins to receive strange messages from a group calling itself the New Warriors.
-The group sends a messenger whom Sofia recognizes as Barry, a young man she knew (and flirted with) from the restaurant she works in.
-Barry explains that he is a depowered mutant, and is actually her old friend from the Xavier Institute, Beak, whom she did not recognize because of his altered appearance post-M-Day.
-Beak transports Sofia into the secret base of the New Warriors, but she rejects their efforts to talk her into joining the group.

-However, a battle between the New Warriors and a new Zodiac breaks out near the restaurant where Sofia works and she witnesses Cancer kill the New Warrior Longstrike.
-With the Warriors fighting a losing battle and a little boy caught in the crossfire, Sofia charges towards Cancer, providing enough distraction to give her friends the upper hand.
-While the superpowered individuals battle, Sofia tries to get the young boy to safety but is blasted from behind.
-Upon her release from the hospital, Sofia reconsiders Night Thrasher's offer to join the New Warriors as he is considering disbanding the group.
+Sofia is invited to join the New Warriors, but initially turns down the offer.
+During a battle between the New Warriors and Zodiac, Sofia tries to get a young boy to safety, but is blasted from behind.
+After being treated, Sofia reconsiders Night Thrasher's offer to join the New Warriors, as he is considering disbanding the group.
 She takes the codename Renascence and utilizes a suit with electrified tentacles to make up for her lack of powers.